mcansky/manual_files/ruby/001_for_each_threads.md

 pool.each { |t| t.join }
 ```

 In that case the variable is copied at instanciation time of the Thread object, not at run time for the block.
+Since the data is copied before the scope content changes everything is fine at run time.